 Online Sports Betting In Iowa

 Governor Kim Reynolds has now signed a sports betting bill into law.
-Great news for betting fans and online bookmakers, but there’s still some work to be done.
+Great news for betting fans and online bookmakers such as elite sportsbook, but there’s still some work to be done.
 Online sports betting is permitted, but it’s estimated residents will have to wait until August before they can place their sports bets.

 What do we know so far about Iowa’s sports betting legislation?
 A $45,000 license fee applies to all operators, with a $10,000 renewal fee also attached.
 A 6.76% tax rate will also apply to all sports betting revenue, both with online bookmakers and land-based operators.

 Mobile betting has also been added to the bill, and we can expect to see this implemented in August too.
 However, those of you who wish to download mobile apps will need to register in person at the sportsbook of your choice.